 When diluted and applied topically to the abdomen, fennel seed oil may help to reduce the severity of symptoms in a number of spasmodic conditions.

 Is fennel seed oil beneficial for digestive health?

 People have long been using fennel seed oil to relieve gas and constipation, clear the bowels, and reduce bloating.

 Beyond this, fennel seed oil is known to be one of the best oils for managing symptoms of IBS.
-It’s a particularly volatile oil, which means that it evaporates rapidly and can potentially provide relief sooner because of this, allowing it to reach the gut and enact its soothing abilities.
+It’s a particularly volatile oil, which means that it evaporates rapidly and can potentially provide faster relief as a result.

 A study in 2014 looked at the effects of various essential oils on bacterial infections and found that fennel seed oil had significant antibacterial effects.
 It was also found to be very effective at preventing wounds from becoming infected.